AvaneeshGodra/PDFInsights/README.md

 ## 📋 Overview

-PDFinsites revolutionizes document analysis by combining powerful PDF processing with state-of-the-art AI technology.
+PDFinsights revolutionizes document analysis by combining powerful PDF processing with state-of-the-art AI technology.
 After a simple login with your name, you can upload PDFs and interact with their content through natural language queries or generate summaries of different lengths, all powered by Groq's advanced language models.

 ## 🎯 How It Works